Skip to content

 Glide 0โ€“2 s 0 s Portamento time between consecutive MIDI notes.
 Applied to both layers.

 On every MIDI note-on in Instrument mode the engine calculates note โˆ’ root for each layer and applies that offset on top of the Pitch knob from the GRAIN tab โ€” so Layer 1 and Layer 2 can transpose against the same incoming note by setting different root values.
-The Resonator tracks the note offset from Layer 1's root as a single global reference.

 Glide smooths pitch transitions between notes at the per-layer level; 0 disables portamento, 2 s gives a long, slow slide.
 It applies equally to both layers.